ilejohn-official/backend-developer-test-l10/README.md

   php artisan serve
   ```

+- To set up tests

+  Copy .env into .env.testing and set `APP_ENV` as "testing".
+Update the database details using a test db seperate from the app db.

 - To run tests

-  Copy .env.example into .env.testing and set `APP_ENV` as "testing".
-Update the database details to match your local setup then run
+  After the above setup then run

   ```
   php artisan test --env=testing